Asian Americans in arts and entertainment: 2000s

 Daniel Dae Kim and Sendhil Ramamurthy have achieved some recognition as sex symbols for their respective roles on Lost and has since moved onto Hawaii Five-0 and Heroes.
 Sendhil has moved onto the television series Covert Affairs and Beauty & the Beast.
 Although not an actor, Jon Gosselin has received from the reality series Jon and Kate Plus 8 sex symbol status.
 Masi Oka starred on the cast of the television series Heroes is also the only lead actor on the series to be nominated for either an Emmy Award or Golden Globe Award.
 Along with Ramamurthy and Oka, James Kyson Lee also starred on Heroes.

-BD Wong, who starred in the Broadway production of M. Butterfly and is the only actor to have won a Tony Award, a Drama Desk Award, an Outer Critics Circle Award, among others currently stars on Law & Order: Special Victims Unit after being featured in the series Oz.
+BD Wong, who starred in the Broadway production of M. Butterfly and is the only actor to have won a Tony Award, a Drama Desk Award, an Outer Critics Circle Award, Clarence Derwent Award, and Theatre World Award, currently stars on Law & Order: Special Victims Unit after being featured in the series Oz.

 Asian American and Canadian actress Grace Park having rose to fame on Battlestar Galactica and Edgemont (from Canada) is now a cast member of Hawaii Five-0.

 Kal Penn was formerly a regular on the medical television series House M.D. in one of his best known roles and later recurred on How I Met Your Mother.
 Asian American actress Charlyne Yi was also a regular on House, and was with the series from 2011 until it ended.

 Maggie Q, of Vietnamese, Polish and Irish descent, who first rose to fame in Hong Kong achieved international fame when she starred as the title role on the television series Nikita.
 She also has a regular role on the television series Designated Survivor.

 Mindy Kaling has been a regular on the United States version of The Office since the beginning of the series in 2005 until 2012 and now is the series lead and creator of her own television series The Mindy Project which is also the very first U.S. television series starring a South Asian American series lead.

 Aziz Ansari was a series regular on the NBC comedy television series Parks and Recreation.
 Ansari portrays the lead on his own television series Master of None.
 Ansari made history by becoming the first Asian American actor to win a Golden Globe for acting in television.